Markeljan/discopod/README.md

-# Good Hacks 2023 - DiscoPod
+# DiscoPod - Good Hacks 2023 - DiscoPod

 This is the official Good Hacks submission for the DiscoPod project.